 So if you come across a photo of yourself being used in a way that you didn't agree to, what can you do about it?
 Here are three possible legal routes you may be able to take:

-To learn more about potential legal recourse for the unauthorized use of your image, check out FindLaw's page on Invasion of Privacy.
+To learn more about potential legal recourse for the unauthorized use of your image, check out FindLaw's page on Invasion of Privacy, or contact an experienced attorney.